 Over time they were granted reservation rights back in New York, but probably half of them drifted down into Ohio instead to get away from the encroaching Colonist.
 In 1831, the tribe sold their lands in Ohio and accepted a reservation in the Cherokee Nation (the northeast corner of present-day Oklahoma).
 The trip to their new home took eight months, plagued by delays, blizzards, disease, and death.
 When the American Civil War came along, the Indian Territory became an intolerable battleground.
 So, many Seneca and Cayuga fled to Kansas (Seneca, Kan.) for safety, although that neighborhood was also subjected to insurgent violence.

-Page 2 of 2 - Today, the Seneca–Cayuga Tribe of Oklahoma is a federally recognized tribe, with tribal headquarters located about 10 miles from Grove, Okla.
+Today, the Seneca–Cayuga Tribe of Oklahoma is a federally recognized tribe, with tribal headquarters located about 10 miles from Grove, Okla.
 Seneca, Kan., is located along U.S. 36 west of St. Joseph, and is the county seat of Nemaha County.
 The Kansas town of Seneca grew up along the old stagecoach route from St. Joseph to Oregon and California.

 In recent years back in Missouri, Milnot Condensed Milk changed ownership, so the Milnot can has now been updated to the new label design, since the jelly man, J.M.
 Smucker took over.